ebi-ait/sars-cov2-data-upload/README.md

 ## Production Build
 Replace AWS credential placeholders in <b>environment.prod.ts</b> with valid AWS access credentials
 <br/>
-Run `ng build` to build the project.
+Run `ng build --prod` to do a production build of the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build